qiangyicheng/flory/docs/paper/paper.md

 Most notably, Calphad packages, including `Equilipy` [@kwon2024Equilipy], `pycalphad` [@otis2017Pycalphad] and `OpenCalphad` [@sundman2015Implementation], combine a database of candidate phases and several strategies above to compute phase diagrams of mixtures with few components.
 In addition, `SurfinPy` [@tse2022SurfinPy] applies the free energy minimization strategy to surface phases.

-Despite of the multiple useful strategies and packages above, finding coexisting phases is still challenging when the number of the components $N_\mathrm{C}$ in the mixture is large.
+Despite these useful strategies and packages, finding coexisting phases is still challenging for mixtures with a large number of the components, $N_\mathrm{C}$.
-The reason is that with larger $N_\mathrm{C}$, the degree of freedom increases (e.g. composition of the phases), leading to the problem of global minimization or sampling in high-dimensional space.
+This is because the number of degrees of freedom (e.g., to describe the composition of the phases) increases with larger $N_\mathrm{C}$, which requires a global minimization and sampling in a high-dimensional space.
+Consequently, some of the strategies mentioned above become prohibitively expensive.
-For example, the convex hull strategy needs to sample the entire free energy landscape.
+For example, the cost of the convex hull strategy increases exponentially with $N_\mathrm{C}$ since it requires to sample the entire free energy landscape.
-Although it is very efficient for constructing phase diagrams with few components, the computational cost of sampling increases exponentially with $N_\mathrm{C}$.
-To our knowledge, the existing Calphad packages also do not focus on the mixtures with many components.
-Instead, they are designed to have high flexibility on the free energies of candidate phases.
+While the existing Calphad packages implement some algorithms that are more suitable, the packages were optimized for systems with few components and instead provide a high flexibility on the free energies of candidate phases.
-Therefore, the `flory` Python package tries to fill this gap.
+Since there are currently no packages focusing on the multicomponent case to our knowledge, we developed the `flory` Python package to fill this gap.
-Compared with the existing Calphad packages, `flory` package focuses on the cases when all the candidate phases share the same free energy function.
+Compared with the existing Calphad packages, `flory` focuses on the case where all candidate phases share the same free energy function, e.g., the simple Flory-Huggins free energy.
-It assumes that the free energy function takes a rather simple form such as Flory-Huggins free energy, which is usually not included in previous packages.
-The value of the Flory-Huggins parameters can either be obtained from database such as `3PDB` [@Polymera] for realistic polymer mixtures, or freely chosen for theoretical purpose.
+The value of the Flory-Huggins parameters can either be obtained from database such as `3PDB` [@Polymera] for realistic polymer mixtures, or freely chosen for theoretical investigations.
-The package then implements its algorithm based on this assumption, and makes use of the physical information of the free energy to explore the high-dimensional free energy landscape efficiently.
+Using these assumptions, the algorithm implemented by the package makes use of the physical information of the free energy to explore the high-dimensional free energy landscape efficiently.
 As the result, the `flory` package can determine coexisting phases in a range of multicomponent mixtures while also being efficient enough when the number of the components $N_\mathrm{C}$ is large.

 # Methods